Fourth-generation fighter: 4.5 generation

 The term 4.5 generation is often used to refer to new or enhanced fighters, which appeared beginning in the 1990s, and incorporated some features regarded as fifth generation, but lacked others.
 The 4.5-generation fighters are therefore generally less expensive, less complex, and have a shorter development time than true fifth-generation aircraft, while maintaining capabilities significantly in advance of those of the original fourth generation.
 Such capabilities may include advanced sensor integration, AESA radar, supercruise capability, supermaneuverability, broad multi-role capability, and reduced radar cross-section.

 The 4.5-generation fighters have introduced integrated IRST systems, such as the Dassault Rafale featuring the optronique secteur frontal integrated IRST.
 The Eurofighter Typhoon introduced the PIRATE-IRST, which was also retrofitted to earlier production models.
 The Super Hornet was also fitted with IRST although not integrated but rather as a pod that needs to be attached on one of the hardpoints.

 As advances in stealthy materials and design methods enabled smoother airframes, such technologies began to be retrospectively applied to existing fighter aircraft.
 Many 4.5 generation fighters incorporate some low-observable features.
 Low-observable radar technology emerged as an important development.
 The Pakistani / Chinese JF-17 and China's Chengdu J-10B/C use a diverterless supersonic inlet, while India's HAL Tejas uses carbon-fiber composite in manufacturing.
 The IAI Lavi used an S-duct air intake to prevent radar waves from reflecting off the engine compressor blades, an important aspect of fifth-generation fighter aircraft to reduce frontal RCS.
 These are a few of the preferred methods employed in some fifth-generation fighters to reduce RCS.

 KAI KF-21 Boramae is a joint South Korean-Indonesian fighter program, the functionality of the Block 1 model (the first flight test prototype) has been described as ‘4.5th generation’.
+Especially Indonesian a private company named PT.
+Infoglobal Teknologi Semesta make designs and projects for fighter aircraft named Infoglobal I-22 Sikatan.

+Rafale F-5 "Super Rafale" is 4,5 generation with capabilities though similar to F-35 in loyal wingman UAV/UCAV concept and in Aircraft carrier ship capabilities same as F/A 18 Super Hornet then add pod ECM at external pod.